 - FEBE – On the surface, FEBE will quickly and easily backup your Firefox extensions.
 But the fun doesn’t stop there.
 You can also sync multiple computers with the same Firefox extensions, and even set up automatic backups, ensuring that you’ll never lose your Firefox configurations again.

-- del.icio.us bookmarks – Save, search and share your Del.icio.us bookmarks easily inside of Firefox.
+- del.icio.us bookmarks [no longer available] – Save, search and share your Del.icio.us bookmarks easily inside of Firefox.
 Browsing your bookmarks is especially easy with the del.icio.us sidebar.